gvwilson/thirdbit/fiction/iffy/index.md

 "Might be some around somewhere, but it won't have any o' your medicine in it.
-Nearest place for that's gonna be Halley, an' that's three weeks away, maybe more."
+Nearest place for that's gonna be Halley, an' even by bike that's three weeks away, maybe more."
 He stirred the noodles and vegetables in the battered steel wok he had fished out of a cupboard beneath one of the raised beds, sniffed,